vietj/vertx-http-proxy/README.md

-# Vertx Reverse Proxy
+# Vert.x Gateway

-An http reverse proxy for microservices based on Vert.x , right now it can discover Docker containers on the same host.
+An API gateway for microservices based on Vert.x , right now it can discover Docker containers on the same host.

 Usage : _package_ and then run the _fatjar_ :